Lilia Vu: 2024: Injury and comeback

-Illness and a back injury hampered Vu in the first half of 2024.
-She withdrew mid-tournament from both the HSBC Women's World Championship and the Blue Bay LPGA, before choosing to withdraw from the first two majors of the year: the Chevron Championship and the U.S. Women's Open.
+A back injury hampered Vu in the first half of 2024.
+She pulled out mid-tournament from both the HSBC Women's World Championship and the Blue Bay LPGA, before choosing to withdraw completely from two majors: the Chevron Championship and the U.S. Women's Open.
 She returned to competition in June at the Meijer LPGA Classic, having adjusted her swing routine to try and reduce the pain that she had been experiencing.
-There, she prevailed in a three-way playoff against Lexi Thompson and Grace Kim to win her first LPGA title of the year.
+At that tournament, she prevailed in a three-way playoff against Lexi Thompson and Grace Kim to win her first LPGA title of the year.
 Vu had started her final round eight strokes behind Kim.
-Vu also finished runner-up at two different majors as she looked to add to the two major victories that she had secured the previous year.
-At the Women's PGA Championship, she finished T2nd, three shots behind Amy Yang.
+At the Women's PGA Championship, she finished tied-2nd, three shots behind Amy Yang.
 She then competed at the Women's British Open as the defending champion.
-There, she three-putted from fifteen-feet on the final green to finish the event in a tie for second, two shots adrift of Lydia Ko.
+There, she three-putted from fifteen-feet on the final green to end the event in a tie for second, two shots adrift of Lydia Ko.

-Vu represented the United States at the 2024 Summer Olympics in August, where she finished T36th.
+Vu represented the United States at the 2024 Summer Olympics in August, where she finished tied-36th.
 In September, she was part of the United States team that won back the Solheim Cup from Europe.
-The United States secured the trophy with a 15.512.5 victory, with Vu finishing the event with a 121 record.
+The United States secured the trophy with a 15.5–12.5 victory, with Vu ending with a 1–2–1 record.
 Her victory came in the day one foursomes partnering Sarah Schmelzel, and she halved her match with Albane Valenzuela in the final day singles.
-Across the LPGA season, Vu made the cut at 16 of the 18 tournaments that she entered and concluded the year with $2,088,335 in prize money.
+Across the LPGA season, Vu made the cut at 16 of the 18 tournaments that she entered and concluded the year with over $2,000,000 in prize money.

 2025

-Vu missed out on the Ford Championship title in March after being defeated in a playoff by Kim Hyo-joo.
-She missed her fifth consecutive cut of the year at the Evian Championship in July, and she then proceeded to miss the cut at the Women's British Open as well, her fourth missed cut at a major in 2025.
+At the Ford Championship in March, Vu missed out on the title after being defeated in a playoff by Kim Hyo-joo.
+She missed her fifth consecutive cut of the year at the Evian Championship in July, and then proceeded to miss the cut at the Women's British Open as well, her fourth missed cut at a major in 2025.
 In October, Vu was part of the United States team that finished runners-up to Australia at the 2025 International Crown.
+A further missed cut at The Annika meant she consequently missed out on a place at the CME Group Tour Championship; Vu had needed a high-placed finish to secure a place in the season-ending competition.
+At the end of the year, she had dropped to 48th in the world rankings, having been fifth one year previously.